April 6, 2018

 "Disney Princess Palace Pets are a new Disney Princess franchise extension that was inspired and developed through synergy across Disney Consumer Product's lines of business, from licensing and publishing to creative and product development," says Josh Silverman, executive vice president, global licensing, Disney Consumer Products.
 "The Disney Princess characters have always had an affinity for animals, and Disney Princess Palace Pets aligns well with the girls' play pattern of nurturing."

 Palace Pets has a multi-platform program supported through digital content that provides a rich, interactive backstory for each pet, which are tied to well known Disney Princesses.
 Targeted to girls ages 3 to 7, an app allows children to nurture, pamper and love their virtual pets.
-The app launched this summer and already has garnered nearly 2 million
+The app launched this summer and already has garnered nearly 2 million downloads.

 "We've had an unprecedented number of downloads in launching 'Palace Pets' digitally, and look forward to updating the app with activities and new interactive stories as the brand extension continues to develop," says Lyle Underkoffler, vice president, digital media, Disney Publishing Worldwide.